 - Confirm hours of operation

 Many rental car locations, especially ones located off-airport, have hours of operation that might not fit your schedule.
 These outlets will have specific instructions for off-hour returns.
 You’ll want to be clear about those return protocols and follow them to the letter.
 If you discover at the check-in counter that you’ll be returning during off-hours, ask for specific instructions and note the agent’s name.
 And make certain you are clear as to the exact return location.
 You could incur hefty fees if you return the car to the wrong place as Andy Dupoy did back in October.

 As Christopher advises in his ultimate guide to car rentals, get your phone out and take photos to document the state of the car at pickup and return.
 This guidance is critical if you’re returning the vehicle without an attendant present.
 Carefully video and photograph all parts of the car AND the gas gauge to prove you’ve returned it with a full tank if required.

 - Park in a well-lit area near a security camera and lock the car

-To protect yourself against surprise car rental charges and mistakes, note if there are security cameras on the lot when you return the vehicle.
+So, to protect yourself against surprise car rental charges and mistakes, note if there are security cameras on the lot when you return the vehicle.
 Park as close as possible to those cameras, and preferably under a spotlight.
 You may wish to give the camera a clear wave before you leave and take one final video of the car’s location.
 If there is a security guard at the lot, say hello and note his/her name and the exact time of your departure.

 - Review your account